How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in Missouri?

-For month-to-month tenancies in Missouri, landlords must provide 30 days notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Missouri requires landlords to give 30 days notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Missouri Sublease Agreement?